WorldAdrastea/YTT-API/README.md

 # YTT API
 YTT API is a Node.js, Express, TypeScript, and MongoDB-powered API that allows users to create accounts, log in, explore different YTT (Youtaite) covers, and upload their own covers with options to delete and update them.

+The API has been deployed on Render: https://ytt-api.onrender.com

 ## Table of Contents
 - [Features](#features)
 - [Getting Started](#getting-started)